ifm/libo3d3xx/doc/utils.md

 The top-left image is a rendering of the radial depth map.
 The top-right image is an interpretation of the confidence image.
 In this binary image rendering, "good" pixels are shown in green and "bad" pixels are shown in yellow.
-The bottom-left image shows the amplitude image and the bottom-right is a histogram showing the gray value distribution of the amplitude image -- a nice check to quickly visualize the current configuration's dynamic range.
+The bottom-left image shows the normalized amplitude image and the bottom-right is the raw amplitude image.

 o3d3xx-config